e1kfL0ck/writeups/HTB/Lantern/README.md

 Let's try to create a revshell with .NET framework and then upload it.

-I don't now anything about C# so it's time to learn but don't expect very precise explanations.
+I wasn't familiar with C# at the beginning so it's time to learn but don't expect very precise explanations.

 First, let's find a revshell.
 I can use for example this [revshell](www.revshells.com).

-After several unsucessfull text, it forgot about a very important part : The Blazor Framework.
-This application is using the Blazor framework, therefore, our malicous dll will need to use this framework also.
+After several unsuccessfull text, it forgot about a very important part : The Blazor Framework.
+This application is using the Blazor framework, therefore, our malicious dll will need to use this framework also.

 After a lots of tests on dll uploading (and just a little bit of LLM), I finally came to an end and this one is working !